-This means if you have an mast cell overreaction in the GI tract, it may cause symptoms such as vomiting and diarrhea or look like IBS.
+This means if you have a mast cell overreaction in the GI tract, it may cause symptoms such as vomiting and diarrhea or look like IBS.
 If you have mast cells activated in your brain, it can cause fatigue, depression, anxiety and panic disorders.
-In the bladder it can cause chronic inflammation as in Interstial Cystitis.
+In the bladder, it can cause chronic inflammation as in Interstitial Cystitis.
 The skin is likely to show rashes and hives.

 Mold and MCAS?

-Mold is a insiduous health issue that often gets overlooked (similar to lyme disease).
+Mold is an insidious health issue that often gets overlooked (similar to Lyme disease).
 It is often the result of water damage in buildings and can go undetected very easily.
 The exposure to mold can create an inflammatory cascade of problems caused by a release of cytokines that most people don’t recognize until their symptoms become clustered enough for a specialist to recognize.
-If you suspect that you may be dealing with a mold related illness it is imperative to have your home tested.
-The ERMI and HERSTMI testing are the gold standard for mold testing at this time.
+If you suspect that you may be dealing with a mold-related illness it is imperative to have your home tested.
+The ERMI and HERSTMI testing are the gold standards for mold testing at this time.

 My own story with mold and MCAS

-Four steps that helped me identify that I had a MCAS/ mold issue
+Four steps that helped me identify that I had an MCAS/mold issue

 Testing for MCAS

 If you are looking for markers that correlate with mold toxicity, these biomarkers are more common than others.

 Genetic SNPs that may indicate a difficulty in methylation which will affect your ability to process and breakdown histamines include: